Have you ever wondered how to explain the crucifixion to a child? When is the time right?

 Explaining the Crucifixion to a Young Child

-From a historical perspective, it was a normal occurrence for people in Jesus’ time who were being punished to be hanged.
+From a historical perspective, crucifixion was a common punishment in Jesus’ time.
 This is why there were two criminals on Golgotha being crucified alongside Jesus:

 Then we explained His crucifixion from a biblical perspective and what it means to us as Christians and sinners—that His death wipes away our sins.